jrmhaig/Bakery/README.md

   from one or copying them onto the Pi.
 * When a disk is being written, the disk detector could clean up if the SD card is removed.
 At the moment it just gets messed up.
+* The init script doesn't appear to be shutting bakery down properly.
+Two python processes are left running.
+I think bakery.py needs to catch and handle the interrupt.
+* Occasionally, the display gets messed up when two different processes try to write at the same time.
+Perhaps there should be just one process receiving messages from the others and updating it.